 The king of fish has struck again!
-After slicing up the best sushi in Marseille at SushiQui (a Fooding award winner back in 2013) and playing pirate chef on the Noctillo sailboat in the Vieux-Port, Christian Qui has set sail for the Goudes neighborhood.
-This time around, you’ll find him at home, around a table d’hôte with views of the sea and some incredible seafood!
-But there’s no menu here – instead, let yourself get carried away on the waves of that day’s inspiration.
-The other night: an incredible porgy tartare marinated fresh with an egg yolk, soy sauce, wasabi and spring onions, dressed on a masterfully cooked bed of rice; crisp Chinese cabbage doused in a zinzin sauce – made with shaved porgy, olive oil and fish sauce; scathing mullet cooked whole on the barbecue and served with cherry tomatoes, apricots and pepper leaves; a bomb bouillabaisse, made with a perfect broth, mussels marinated in tamarind, ultra-tender mashed potatoes and an incredible aioli to spread on toast; insane flame-charred eel; before a light lemon-basil sorbet topped with slivered shiso. // Agathe Hernandez
+After slicing up the best sushi in Marseille at SushiQui (a Fooding award winner back in 2013) and playing pirate chef on the Noctillo sailboat in the Vieux-Port, Christian Qui has now set sail for the Goudes neighborhood.
+This time around you’ll find him at his home, around a table d’hôte with views of the sea and some incredible seafood!
+Don’t expect to find a menu – instead, let yourself get carried away on the waves of the day’s inspiration.
+The other night: an incredible porgy tartare marinated fresh with an egg yolk, soy sauce, wasabi and spring onions, dressed on a masterfully cooked bed of rice; crisp Chinese cabbage doused in a crazily good sauce made with shaved porgy, olive oil and fish sauce; a sharp mullet cooked whole on the barbecue and served with cherry tomatoes, apricots and pepper leaves; a bouillabaisse flavor bomb made with a perfect broth, mussels marinated in tamarind, ultra-tender mashed potatoes and an incredible aioli to spread on toast; insane flame-charred eel; before a light lemon-basil sorbet topped with slivered shiso. // Agathe Hernandez

 FEELING THIRSTY?
 Christian lets you choose: bring your own bottle or dig into his selection of natural wines, like a Vaucluse white from the Clos des Mourres (€5 a glass), a Basque white from Emmanuel Poirmeur that was vinified under water (€30 a bottle), etc.

 PRICE: Menu €55 (6 or 7 courses), €60 if you bring your own wine.